abhanjac/ECE_661_Computer_Vision_Course/README.md

 Review of basic Homogeneous coordinates.

 #### Homework 2:
-Estimate homographies between images and use them to transform images.
+Estimate Homographies between images and use them to transform images.

 #### Homework 3:
 Eliminate the affine and projective distortions from images using point-to-point correspondence and vanishing line method.